 Being a wedding specialist works well for top-notch players, but being a generalist also has its benefits.
 Event and party planners leverage their network of service providers to cover not only weddings, but also seminars, corporate events, birthdays, baptisms, concerts, conferences, holiday parties, and other events, making it a relatively diverse business idea.
-Here are some tips if you want to run a part-time event planning business at home as a side business idea.
+Here are some tips if you want to run a part-time event planning business at home as one of our more fun side business ideas.
 And here’s a very honest look into the upside and downside of the trade.

 98. Becoming a Personal Chef.

 Busy schedules can stress people out.
 It can also disrupt family life to the point that busy parents and homework-laden kids barely have time to prepare decent dinners and weekend meals.
 Hence, the surprising demand for part-time family chefs as a business idea.
-If cooking healthy and delicious meals is your thing, then this lucrative side business idea can supplement your regular income by helping feed busy homes.
-Hear Gaby Dalkin's story of going from side business idea to full-time blogger while she was a part-time personal chef right here on my podcast.
+If cooking healthy and delicious meals is your thing, then this is one of the more lucrative side business ideas that can supplement your regular income by helping feed busy homes.
+Hear Gaby Dalkin’s story of going from side business idea to full-time food blogger while she was a part-time personal chef right here on my podcast.

 99. Pet Sitting.

-I mean come on, who wouldn't be interested in this side business idea?
+I mean come on, who wouldn’t be interested in business ideas that let you spend time with puppies?
 Getting paid to take care of a cute pup sounds like a dream.
 The prevalence of unattended pets is another side effect of busy life, creating job business ideas and opportunities for people with time, patience, and affection to spare.
 Just check out DogVacay and Rover to see what I mean.
 Would the payout be worth it if you try?
 One person in New York earns $3,300 a month just pet-sitting for busy animal lovers as his side business idea.

 100. Pet Grooming.